Introduction to Huntington Woods, Michigan

 Things To Do In Huntington Woods

 Historic Fort Wayne, Fox Theater Building, Cranbrook, and Fair Lane are some of the historic sites close to Huntington Woods.
 A number of museums are located Within 10 miles of the city, including the Ferndale Historical Museum, the Museum of African American History, the Cranbrook Art Museum, the Detroit Historical Museum, the Troy Museum & Historic Village, and the Children's Museum.
-The Rackham Golf Course Historic District, which is situtated upon 120 acres, includes an 18-hole golf course designed by Donald Ross.
+The Rackham Golf Course Historic District, which is situated upon 120 acres, includes an 18-hole golf course designed by Donald Ross.
 The Eastern Market features farmers market stalls and other shops.
 The 3,800-acre Pontiac Lake State Recreation Area, and the 4,700-acre Proud Lake State Recreation Area offer facilities for boating, swimming, fishing, camping, and picnicking.
 Skiing can also be enjoyed on the Alpine Valley.

 Huntington Woods Transportation